-Across the two years, students will study eight set texts across two exam modules: Shakespeare and poetry pre-1900 and Comparative contextual study and one coursework module.
-The coursework module will be focused on three texts, a play and two novels, published after 1900 and will account for 20% of the overall grade.
+Across the two years, students will study eight set texts across two exam modules: Shakespeare and poetry pre-1900 and comparative contextual study and one coursework module.
+The coursework module will be focused on three texts: a play, a novel, and a collection of poetry, all published after 1900 and will account for 20% of the overall grade.
 Both exams are closed text and account for 40% of the final grade for each.
 For the comparative contextual study, students will study two texts linked by the theme of The Gothic.
 At present these texts are The Bloody Chamber & Other Stories by Angela Carter and Frankenstein by Mary Shelley.
-For the Shakespeare and Poetry pre-1900 module, students will study Hamlet as well as The Duchess of Malfi by John Webster and Paradise Lost, books IX and X, by John Milton.

-Wider reading is a key feature of the new English literature A level, and you will need to read independently as part of your course, as well as studying particular texts in detail for examination and coursework.
+For the Shakespeare and Poetry pre-1900 module, students will study Shakespeare's Hamlet as well as The Duchess of Malfi by John Webster and Paradise Lost: Books IX and X by John Milton.
+Wider reading is a key feature of the English literature A level and as such, you will need to be able to independently read a variety of non-fiction and critical theory in addition to the studied texts.

-English Literature A level is a well-respected qualification leading to many degree courses, and valuable for careers in journalism, education, law, business or any other profession that values the knowledge, understanding and insight appropriate to literary study, and accurate and coherent writing.
+English Literature A level is a well-respected qualification leading to many degree courses and valuable for careers in journalism, education, law, business or any other profession that values the knowledge, understanding and insight appropriate to literary study. and accurate and coherent writing.